Skip to main content

 Why trust our experts?

-Jody Braverman has worked in the health and fitness industry –– as a trainer, yoga teacher, nutrition and lifestyle coach, writer, and editor –– for more than two decades.
-She graduated with a B.A. from the University of Maryland and maintains several accredited certifications.
+Jody Braverman, CPT, RYT, has worked as a trainer, yoga teacher, nutrition and lifestyle coach, writer, and editor for over 20 years.
+She got her B.A. from the University of Maryland and maintains several accredited certifications.

 Lauren Savage, MA, is a health editor at GoodRx, where she focuses on movement, exercise, and healthy aging.
 She aims to provide readers with the information they need to live healthier, more active lifestyles.